aleph-im/aleph-js/docs/guide/getting-started.md

 ## Aggregates (key-value storage)

 The aggregate function is a per-address key-value storage.
-Keys are strings, values are nested objects (dictionnaries or hash-tables).
+Keys are strings, values are nested objects (dictionaries or hash-tables).

 When you create an AGGREGATE message, you mutate the value of a specific key.
 Data is added as layers, only changing sub keys that are defined.